Rohrer Memorial Library

 Have a book to recommend to the library?
 Click Here

-The chidren's library is currently under construction and will be available soon in the upper atrium of the Hunter Building.
+The children's library is available in the upper atrium of the Hunter Building.
 The library has a children’s collection (ages preschool to second grade), as well as a small selection of parenting books and some favorite intermediate books.

 Latest Rohrer Memorial Library News